datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Override default ports

-If present, this sets the port Ambassador listens on for microservice access.
-If not present, Ambassador will use 8443 if TLS is enabled and 8080 if it is not.
+If present, this sets the port $productName$ listens on for microservice access.
+If not present, $productName$ will use 8443 if TLS is enabled and 8080 if it is not.

 ```yaml
 service_port: 1138